k262huan-uw/k262huan-uw_sidequest_W2/README.md

 ## Description

 Adds several rectangular platforms.
 The blob is drawn as a noisy circle but collides using a simple axis-aligned bounding box (AABB).
 X and Y are resolved separately to keep behaviour predictable and teachable.

+When the blob is on the ground, it's surrounded by a nice environment.
+But when the blob is in the air, it faces a scary environment.

 ---